-The Accademia Gallery of Florence is one of the most important sculpture museums in the world and houses the highest number of sculptures by Michelangelo—seven works, including the world-famous David.
+The Gallery of the Academy of Florence is one of the most important sculpture museums in the world.

-But there’s more to the Accademia than just Michelangelo.
-The Florentine museum houses other majestic works including the Rape of the Sabine Women by Giambologna, the Madonna of the Sea and the Madonna with Child by Sandro Botticelli, and other masterpieces including Domenico Ghirlandaio's Saint Stephen, as well as works by Pontormo, Perugino, Andrea del Sarto, Filippino Lippi and Bronzino.
+In fact, the Florentine museum houses other important works, such as the plaster model used by Giambologna to make the Rape of the Sabine Women, Sandro Botticelli's Madonna of the Sea and Madonna and Child, Domenico Ghirlandaio's Saint Stephen, as well as works by Pontormo, Perugino, Andrea del Sarto, Filippino Lippi and Bronzino.

 The large and prestigious collection of paintings preserved here includes a collection of gold background paintings from the 13th to early 15th centuries and the world's most important nucleus of works by Lorenzo Monaco.

 The Department of Musical Instruments preserves the Collection of the Luigi Cherubini Conservatory of Florence, and some fifty musical instruments from the private collections of the grand dukes of Tuscany, the Medici and the Lorraine, including Antonio Stradivari's tenor viola and cello, are displayed here.

 Finally, in October 2022 reopened with a new layout the Gipsoteca, in which the atmosphere of the studio of Lorenzo Bartolini, one of the greatest Italian sculptors of the 19th century, is recreated.
 The room holds the artist's extensive collection of plaster casts, which, restored and cleaned, stand out even more against the "gipsoteca" color, a powder blue created especially for the walls.

 Reservations to visit the Gallery of the Academy are not mandatory, but definitely recommended.
 Here is the information for doing so, through official sales channels.